acgc99/Godot-Widgets/addons/widgets/README.md

 ## `WPopup` <a name="w_popup"></a>

+Popups have to be placed below the nodes (on scene tree) you want to be covered by it.
+This is equivalent to set `top_level = true` on the popup.

 ## `WPageContainer` <a name="w_page_container"></a>

 ## `WCard` <a name="w_card"></a>

 ## `WPopupB1` <a name="w_popup_b1"></a>

+Popups have to be placed below the nodes (on scene tree) you want to be covered by it.
+This is equivalent to set `top_level = true` on the popup.

 ## `WPopupB2` <a name="w_popup_b2"></a>

+Popups have to be placed below the nodes (on scene tree) you want to be covered by it.
+This is equivalent to set `top_level = true` on the popup.